You have a book idea. I have a passion for book proposals.

 After a series of phone calls, email exchanges, and maybe a few text messages, I’ll gather up all that information and work my magic.

 I’ll transform this jumble of notes on concept, genre, organizing principles, and so on into an eighty-page book proposal so good it’s unputdownable.

-For the next eight weeks, you get the full attention of the nation's leading book proposal writer.
+For the next ten weeks, you get the full attention of the nation's leading book proposal writer.
 All for a simple flat rate of $20,000.

 Choose me to write your book proposal and here’s what you get.